 9 Best Clubs in London for Students

-If you are a student living in London, you’ll want to know what your choices are for a big night out on the town.
+If you are living in a student accommodation in London you’ll want to know what your choices are for a big night out on the town.
 London is one of the biggest and best cities in the world, and as a result, you’ll find that there is something for everyone.

 Whether you are looking for some cheesy pop, some of the best dance music around, grime and dubstep, or an indie and alternative night with live music, there are plenty of places to visit for a student night out in London.